 Partnerships and commitments to sustainability

-Pictet adheres to the UN Principles for Responsible Investment and partners with organisations that promote sustainability, including Swiss Sustainable Finance, the Swiss Climate Foundation, and the International Energy Agency.
+Pictet adheres to the UN Principles for Responsible Investment and to the Principles for Responsible Banking.
+It also partners with organisations that promote sustainability, including Swiss Sustainable Finance, the Swiss Climate Foundation, and the International Energy Agency.

 Anti-personnel mines: Ottawa Convention (1999)